Estimation and Hypothesis Testing of Derivatives in Smoothing Spline ANOVA Models: Introduction

-In addition to accurate estimation, assessing whether a derivative is zero is also of substantial practical interest.
-For example, in econometric demand analysis (\citealp{deaton1986demand,atalla2018gasoline}), zero first- and second-order derivatives of the demand function with respect to price imply inelastic demand and constant price elasticity, respectively.
-Furthermore, derivatives can serve as a tool for model selection (\citealp{YANG2003521}); zero first-order partial derivatives suggest the corresponding variables can be excluded, while higher-order partial derivatives can help verify if there are interactions among dependent variables.
+Another important statistical problem is to examine whether a derivative is zero.
+An example in economics is demand analysis (\citealp{deaton1986demand,labandeira2017meta,atalla2018gasoline}).
+A zero first-order derivative of the demand function with respect to price implies inelastic demand, while a zero second-order derivative suggests a constant price elasticity.
+Additionally, researchers also noticed that derivatives can serve as a tool for model selection (\citealp{gorsich2000variogram,YANG2003521}).
+For example, zero first-order partial derivatives suggests that it is safe to exclude the corresponding variables from the models, while the magnitude of some higher-order partial derivatives can help check if there are interactions among dependent variables.

-There has been increasing recent literature on estimating or inferring derivatives of univariate functions (e.g., see \citealp{wang2015derivative, liu2018derivative, liu2020smoothed}).
-However, the extension to multivariate functions remains a challenge and is considerably underexplored.
-One major hurdle is the curse of dimensionality, which arises from the fact that even a reasonably large number of data points may be inadequate for accurately estimating functions with high-dimensional covariates.
-This issue is further exacerbated when inferring derivatives, as direct observations for such derivatives are not available.
+Although considerable progress has been made in estimating or inferring derivatives of univariate functions (e.g., see \citealp{wang2015derivative, liu2018derivative, liu2020smoothed}), the extension to multivariate functions is considerably more challenging due to various factors.
+One major hurdle is the curse of dimensionality, which arises from the fact that even a reasonably large number of data points may be inadequate with high-dimensional covariates, making it more difficult to obtain accurate estimates.
+As a result, high-dimensional problems generally have a much slower optimal convergence rate than their low-dimensional counterparts.
+Moreover, visualizing a general multivariate function and its derivatives is difficult and provides little insight into the effect of each covariate, which makes interpretation problematic.